Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Gab and I have done a few projects together over the years, two of which were music videos, Hey It’s Fluffy and Stand Up Revolution.

 I had an absolute ball shooting both.
 Today we will be dissecting Stand Up Revolution, which was for his Comedy Central show “Gabriel Iglesias Presents: Stand-Up Revolution.”
-It was a large production for me and I learn a ton.
+It was a large production for me and I learned a ton.

 Check out the final product and the behind the scenes video for Stand Up Revolution.

 I breakdown the process of making the music video and discuss the dark side of music videos…the business!

 I had an amazing experience working with Gabriel Iglesias and Ozomatli and my discussion on the dark side has nothing to do with them.
 I wanted to open the eyes of young filmmakers who are just starting out and want to go into making music videos for living.